department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/Engineering Documentation Playbook.md

 # Engineering Documentation Playbook

 The purpose of this playbook is to provide recommendations for how engineers can efficiently create the necessary [artifacts](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/engineering/collaboration-cycle/architecture-intent/checklist/eng-sec-checklist.md#artifacts) for a [collaboration cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/overview).
-There are many touchpoints in a collobartion cycle.
+There are many touchpoints in a collaboration cycle.
 This playbook focuses on the [Architecure Intent](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/architecture-intent) touchpoint and the documents/diagrams engineers must create.
 As an example, here is a [link](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/engineering/collaboration-cycle/architecture-intent/checklist/mfsimh-mobile-overpay-copay-08082025.md#artifacts) to the artifacts created for the overpay/copay architecture intent.

 All documents/diagrams must be stored in the [mobile feature support sensitive repo](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/engineering/collaboration-cycle/architecture-intent/diagrams/mobile-feature-support) and be named in this format: `[application]-[document/diagram name]-[date].md`.
 Date should be in MMDDYYYY format.